-The Bureau of Labor Statistics projects employment of medical records and health information professionals to increase at the much-faster-than-average rate of 11 percent through 2028.1 This demand also comes with solid earning potential, with the reported 2018 median annual salary of these professionals being $40,350.1
+As adaptation of electronic health records systems grows and the practical use of this data continues to evolve, the job outlook for health information professionals appears steady.
+The Bureau of Labor Statistics projects employment of medical records and health information professionals to increase by eight percent through 2029—that’s double the national average for all occupations.1 This projected demand also comes with solid earning potential, with the reported 2019 median annual salary of these professionals being $42,630.1

 Health information management involves a blending of several different branches of study.
 HIM programs incorporate the disciplines of medicine, management, finance, information technology and law into one curriculum.
 This wide base of knowledge makes HIM graduates useful for many different needs in healthcare.

 When it comes to getting into HIM, there are several paths you can take depending on the job you’re planning to apply for:

 - Medical Billing and Coding Certificate: This is the quickest path to get into the field.
 At Rasmussen College, it can take you as few as nine months, and you can prepare to apply to jobs like medical biller/coder, patient registrar and patient services representative.2

 - Health Information Technician Associate’s degree: This degree can help you pursue your RHIT certification, which can help you qualify for jobs like health information technician, patient care coordinator or release of information specialist.

 - Health Information Management Bachelor’s degree: In this program, you’ll learn more about how you can lead within HIM and prepare for the RHIA certification, which can qualify you to apply for positions like health information services manager, clinical documentation specialist or compliance officer.